· 5 min read

 If your measurements are borderline or below normal, your body may be adapting in ways you don't even realize.
 These compensations are often visible when taking TIP or LPS measurements:

-• Neck muscle tension – Straining the neck to assist tongue movement.
+Straining the neck to assist tongue movement

-• Eyebrow lifting – Arching and lifting the eyebrows as a compensatory movement.
+Arching eyebrows as a compensatory movement

-• Full-body tension – Legs and feet flexing in response to tongue movement.
+Legs and feet flexing during tongue movement

-• Overarching of the back – Engaging core muscles to assist tongue elevation.
+Engaging core muscles to assist tongue elevation

 Recognizing these signs can help determine if a closer evaluation of your tongue function is needed.
 Small restrictions can lead to long-term compensations that impact breathing, posture, and overall well-being.